Human Services Department

 Department Budget Overview

-The Budget recommends the transfer of 3.0 FTE Personnel Technicians to the Personnel Department.
-Other staffing changes include the 2024-25 mid-year reclassification of 1.0 FTE Administrative Services Manager to 1.0 FTE Assistant Chief of Fiscal Services, and a request to extend four limited term positions for an additional year.
-The limited term positions are 1.0 FTE Departmental Administrative Analyst, 1.0 FTE Social Worker II, and 2.0 FTE Program Coordinators.
+The budget removed and transferred 3.0 FTE Personnel Technicians to Human Resources.
+Other staffing changes included the 2024-25 mid-year reclassification of 1.0 FTE Administrative Services Manager to 1.0 FTE Assistant Chief of Fiscal Services, and the extension of the following limited term positions for an additional year: 1.0 FTE Departmental Administrative Analyst, 1.0 FTE Social Worker II, and 2.0 FTE Program Coordinators.
+The budget decreased expenses by $6,548,809 largely from reductions in housing assistance programs, social services substance abuse and employment training.

 Social Services